pinne/react-test/README.md

 Applications](https://jaysoo.ca/2016/02/28/organizing-redux-application/)

 ### Bumps in the road
-Soon enough I ended up with a nested store, and by reducer looked like shit.
+Soon enough I ended up with a nested store, and my reducer looked like shit.

 ```javascript